GoogleCloudPlatform/avocano/README.md

-# Avocano - A Fake Product Website
+# 🥑 Avocano - a fake dropship sample website

 Avocano is a sample dropship/fake product website, combining: